-If you’re looking for a more creative way to customize your shields, you may consider using banners.
-Minecraft banners are tall uniquely decorative blocks that feature a shield, which can be customized further using patterns and dyes.
+If you’re looking for a more creative way to customize your shields, you may consider using Minecraft banners.
+These banners are tall uniquely decorative blocks that feature a shield, which can be customized further using patterns and dyes.

 So why should you customize your shields?